Netcodr81/KeycloakDemo/README.md

 ```
 ## 📊 OpenTelemetry Observability Stack

-This project includes a complete observability stack using OpenTelemetry:
+This project includes a complete observability stack using OpenTelemetry for comprehensive monitoring and troubleshooting:

 ### Service Access URLs